ThomasNowProductions/BreathSpace/docs/MODELS.md

 # Data Models

-This document describes the data models used in the OpenBreath application.
+This document describes the data models used in the BreathSpace application.

 ## Table of Contents